tsileo/blobstash/README.md

 - AWS S3
 - Mirror
 - AWS Glacier (only as a backup)
-- A remote BlobDB instance? (not started yet)
+- A remote BlobStash instance
+- Fallback backend (store failed upload locally and try to reupload them periodically)

 - Submit a pull request!

 You can combine backend as you wish, e.g. Mirror( Encrypt( S3() ), BlobsFile() ).